Professor – Department of Radiation Physics, The University of Texas MD Anderson Cancer Center

 For more information, please visit Dr. Beddar’s MD Anderson profile.

 Dennis Mackin, Ph.D.

-Since joining the Beddar Lab Group in 2011, Dr. Mackin has been investigating methods for in vivo range verification of proton therapy treatments, with an emphasis on developing 3D image reconstruction algorithms for multi-stage Compton gamma cameras.
-More recently, he has collaborated with members of the group to develop novel methods for reducing the effects of noise on the image quality.
+Since joining the laboratory of Dr. Beddar in 2011, Dr. Mackin has been investigating methods for in vivo-range verification of proton therapy treatments, with an emphasis on developing 3D-image reconstruction algorithms for multi-stage Compton gamma cameras.
+More recently, he has collaborated with members of the Dr. Beddar’s laboratory group to develop novel methods for reducing the effects of noise on image quality.
 His primary research interest is the application of high-performance computing and machine learning to problems in medical physics.

-He is now working in clinical medical physics as a member of MD Anderson’s CNS (central nervous system) Physics Group.
+He is now working in clinical medical physics as a member of MD Anderson’s Central Nervous System Physics Group.
 This group primarily supports stereotactic radiosurgery treatments of the brain and spine.
-Dr. Mackin’s clinical research efforts focus on methods for making Leksell Gamma Knife radio-surgery more comfortable, conformal and efficient.
+Dr. Mackin’s clinical research efforts focus on methods for making Leksell Gamma Knife radiosurgery more comfortable, conformal, and efficient.

 Fahed Alsanea, Ph.D.

 Ph.D. – Medical Physics, The University of Texas MD Anderson Cancer Center, UTHealth Graduate School of Biomedical Sciences

 M.S. – Medical Physics, Purdue University, West Lafayette, IN, 2014

 B.S. – Clinical Radiation Science, Virginia Commonwealth University, Richmond, VA, 2012